andreaneha/leet_code_python/README.md

 2. Reverse Integer
     - calling methods from other methods in the class
     - string reversing algorithm using a pivot point

+3. Palindrome Number
+    - using PDB (to compile with pdb go into the folder and type python-m pdb solution\_1.py.
+The commands from there are similar to gbd)